This complete guide to the Project Management Office (PMO) explains its structure, roles & responsibilities, and other important aspects:

 - They ensure correct information is provided to all stakeholders so that the correct decision is made on time, i.e. they maintain transparency on the project.

 - PMO creates a repository for templates, best practices, and lessons learned from the previous project so that they can be reused for new projects.

 - PMO streamlines the processes and helps the teams to work efficiently and on time with quality.
 They provide support for the delivery of the project.

 - The PMO manages all the artifacts and knowledge of the project.

 Types of PMO

 - Controlling PMO

 - Directive PMO

 #1) Supporting PMO

-The Supporting PMO team is created to support the Project Manager.
+The Supporting PMO team was created to support the Project Manager.
 They basically manage the Project management information system.
-Their responsibility includes providing the processes, best practices, access to information, templates, training, etc.
+Their responsibilities include providing the processes, best practices, access to information, templates, training, etc.